investindex/Guidelines/README.md

 The tax laws he discusses are Canadian.
 When you [sell a primary residence](https://www.fidelity.com/learning-center/personal-finance/capital-gains-on-residence) in the US, you pay tax on capital gains that exceed $250K (if you’re single) or $500K (if you’re married).
 If a married couple bought a house for $1M, documented $100K of improvement over ten years, and sold it for $2M, they would owe tax on $400K in capital gains.
 The $100K of improvements would increase the tax basis from $1M to $1.1M, and the $500K capital gains exclusion means that they would pay tax on only $400K of the $900K capital gain.
 They did regular maintenance on the house, but that didn't increase their basis because only improvement counts.
 For the $500K capital gains exclusion to apply, the house must have been their primary residence for at least two of the five years before selling.
 The [section on taxes](https://github.com/investindex/Taxes) describes how capital gains are taxed, and its second footnote outlines potential tax advantages of home ownership.

+#### Home ownership = building wealth?

+Why do many people think owning their home is so important?

+(1) A mortgage enforces discipline.
+Many people struggle with the habit of saving money.
+There are no immediate consequences for a renter who stops contributing to their 401(k).
+But a mortgage gives someone no choice but to keep paying every month and building equity in an asset that will probably appreciate.

+(2) Investing in stocks and bonds used to be far less accessible.
+For many people in (say) 1960, buying a home was the easiest way to purchase an asset that was likely to appreciate.
+Even though it’s now easy to build a diversified, low-cost portfolio of publicly traded assets, many people feel that owning a home is still central to building wealth.

+(3) People sell their homes at higher prices than the purchase price 10 or 20 years prior, and think the difference between the two illustrates what a sound investment their home was.
+They often don’t remember to subtract all the money they spent on maintenance and improvement, property tax, insurance, and so on.
+And almost no one considers the opportunity cost of home equity.

+(4) They think that renting is nothing but a loser’s game that makes someone else rich.
+People don’t like to be ripped off.
+Hopefully I’ve complicated that narrative.

 &nbsp;

 &nbsp;